Nirupedalu: Plot

-The film begins with Narayana, a young & energetic guy reaching the city for livelihood but fails—desperate, Narayana faints out of hunger when a rickshaw puller, Ranganna, shelters him.
+The film begins with Narayana, a young & energetic guy reaching the city to find employment.
+He fails to find work and faints out of hunger when a rickshaw puller, Ranganna, shelters him.
 Ranganna resides with his daughter Kamala and son Ramu.
 Narayana & Kamala fall in love.
 Ranganna allocates Narayana a rickshaw who aims to have his own, for which he strives hard and saves the amount at his malice owner, Dharmayya.
 After reaching the target, Dharmayya swindles him when other rickshaw pullers protest, but it fails without evidence.
 Infuriated, Narayana wants to retrieve his money, so he attempts to force Dharmaiah but is caught and jailed.
 Besides, Ranganna is ailing when his son Ramu takes up responsibility for boot polishing, but on the double, he also meets with an accident and loses one limb.
 In that grief-stricken, Kamala seeks Dharmaiah’s help, and he tries to molest her when Kasim rescues her.
 Here, Ranganna suspects Kamala's chastity and dies.
 Neighbors also attribute a taint to her when she becomes insane.
 Parallelly, Narayana is acquitted when he is conscious that Kamala is about to commit suicide.
 The rest of the story is about what happens.